atreeon/Brighton-Cycle-Lanes/README.md

 Methodology
 --
-Keep problems and solutions separate
+Keep problems and suggestions separate

 1. If there is an issue with a part of the layout create an issue labelled as PROBLEM
-2. If you have a potential solution then link to the above problem with a SUGGESTION
+2. If you have a potential suggestion then link to the above problem with a SUGGESTION

-This way we separate our problems from our solutions and don't confuse the two.
-A problem can have many different solutions.
-A solution can aim to remedy many different solutions.
+This way we separate our problems from our suggestions and don't confuse the two.
+A problem can have many different suggestions.
+A suggestion can aim to remedy many different suggestions.

-Each solution or problem can be commented on many times.
+Each suggestion or problem can be commented on many times and referenced many times.
+Small problems and small solutions are preferred and can then be grouped together and linked to form larger problems and solutions.

 Example
 --